 - How will the community funds be used during the divorce, and/or

 - All issues related to conservatorship, possession and access, and child support if our clients have minor children.

 A court order is not considered a legal separation.
 Though, after a court order is entered addressing all of these issues, our clients achieve a similar state to that of a “legal separation”.

 Another option we provide for our clients to achieve a similar result to that of a “legal separation” is a written separation agreement that has the proper binding language to protect our clients.

 It’s important to remember that if you do not have temporary orders or a proper separation agreement in place, you can suffer financial consequences.

 If you and your spouse are separated or are thinking of separating, but you are not sure if you are ready to file for divorce, you should contact an attorney immediately to discuss your options.

 Do You Need the Guidance of a Family Law Attorney in Dallas, Texas?

-Call our office at 214-559-7202 or contact us online to schedule a no charge consultations with one of our experienced family law attorneys.
+Call our office at 214-559-7202 or contact us online to schedule a consultation with one of our experienced family law attorneys.